Updated 3 Apr 2023

 Some polyhedral figures are described, with the peculiar properties that three faces meet along certain edges or three vertices occur on certain edges.
 They are examples of what have been called complex polyhedra.
 These threefold examples are here named trimethoric and trisynaptic polyhedra.

-As used here the term 'polyhedron' denotes a set of plane polygons forming a single closed (finite and unbounded) surface, 'face' denotes the entire area within a bounding polygon and 'region' denotes a part of a face bounded by edges or by lines of intersection with other faces and traversed by none.
+As used here the term 'polyhedron' denotes a set of plane polygons forming a single closed (finite and unbounded) surface, 'face' denotes the entire area within a bounding polygon and 'region' denotes a part of a face which is bounded by edges or by lines of intersection with other faces and traversed by none.